 Rob has real life, practical experience and a proven track record providing strategic business advice to his clients.
 Facilitating groups and strategic planning sessions are his specialties.
 Rob leads workshops and gives presentations on agricultural business management topics across Canada, including his Advanced Farm Management Program – a five-day educational program for Ontario farmers.
 He also developed the RoadMAP Management Action Plan® strategic planning process for farm businesses and food and beverage companies.

-Terry Betker, President & CEO Backswath Management Inc. Backswath originated in 1992 as a company that provides business management expertise to farmers on strategic business planning, succession planning, financial analysis, benchmarking and human resource management.
+Backswath provides business management expertise to farmers on strategic business planning, transition planning, financial analysis, benchmarking and human resource management.

-A professional agrologist, certified agricultural consultant and certified management consultant, Terry teaches at the University of Manitoba and has delivered presentations on farm business management to agriculture organizations throughout Canada, the U.S., Mexico, Chile, New Zealand, Poland and the Netherlands.
-He has completed the executive program for agricultural producers at Texas A&M University and is the 2015 recipient of Farm Management Canada’s Wilson Loree award, recognizing his contribution to developing and promoting new and positive change in agricultural business management practices and expertise in Canada.
-His credentials include certification in mediation theory and strategic planning and an agriculture degree.
+A professional agrologist and certified agricultural consultant, management consultant and mediator, Terry teaches at the University of Manitoba and has delivered presentations on farm business management to agriculture organizations throughout Canada and around the world.
+He completed the executive program for agricultural producers at Texas A&M University and is the 2015 recipient of Farm Management Canada’s Wilson Loree award.
 Terry was actively involved in the family grain farm, now entering its third generation, for nearly 20 years.